Wrestling at the 1896 Summer Olympics – Men's Greco-Roman explained

 The men's Greco-Roman was the only wrestling event on the Wrestling at the 1896 Summer Olympics programme.

-No weight classes existed for the wrestling competition, held in the Panathinaiko Stadium which meant that there would only be one winner among competitors of all weights.
-It was the only time that an open weight wrestling event was held: in 1904, when wrestling returned to the Olympic programme, weight classes were implemented.
+No weight classes existed for the wrestling competition, held in the Panathinaiko Stadium which meant that there would only be one winner among competitors of all sizes.
+It was the only time that an open wrestling event was held; in 1904, when wrestling returned to the Olympic programme, weight classes were implemented.

 The tournament used ancient Greek single-elimination rules.
-There were no brackets as under modern single-elimination rules: instead, all participants in a round were paired off with one bye if a round had an odd number of participants left.
-This format could result in a semifinal round with only three competitors, as happened in both the 1896 wrestling and doubles tennis events, which started with five wrestlers/pairs (that is, the first round had two matches, with one wrestler/pair having a bye, and the second round had only one match, with another wrestler/pair having a bye: a modern tournament would have one match in the first round with three byes, leading to two semifinals).
+There were no brackets as under modern single-elimination rules; instead, all participants in a round were paired off with one bye if a round had an odd number of participants left.
+This format could result in a semifinals round with only 3 competitors (as happened in both the 1896 wrestling and doubles tennis events, which started with 5 wrestlers/pairs: the first round had two matches, with one wrestler/pair having a bye, and the second round had only one match, with another wrestler/pair having a bye; a modern tournament would have had one match in the first round with three byes, leading to two semifinals).

 Standings